madhanmohans/100-days-of-code/r1-log.md

 - Model validation learned and put into practice.

 **Thoughts**: Today it was hard but managed to spend learning some useful basics of ML.

+### R1D3
+### July 31, 2021

+**Today's Progress**:

+Finished 75% of Basic HTML and HTML5 course in Responsive web design certification course in freeCodeCamp.

+**Thoughts**: That was a bit easy to learn but I think these basics are essential for me to build momentum.